espressif/esp-idf/docs/en/api-guides/build-system.rst

 - COMPONENT_LIB - name for created component static/interface library; set by ``idf_build_component`` and library itself is created by ``idf_component_register``
 - COMPONENT_NAME - name of the component; set by ``idf_build_component`` based on the component directory name
 - COMPONENT_TYPE - type of the component, whether LIBRARY or CONFIG_ONLY.
 A component is of type LIBRARY if it specifies source files or embeds a file
+- COMPONENT_SOURCE - source of the component, one of "idf_components", "project_managed_components", "project_components", "project_extra_components".
+This is used to determine the override precedence of components with the same name.
 - EMBED_FILES - list of files to embed in component; set from ``idf_component_register`` EMBED_FILES argument
 - EMBED_TXTFILES - list of text files to embed in component; set from ``idf_component_register`` EMBED_TXTFILES argument
 - INCLUDE_DIRS - list of component include directories; set from ``idf_component_register`` INCLUDE_DIRS argument